Ma110w/Save-Snake/README.md

 ### Disclaimers
 - Bot is down for a couple minutes at a time, usually for maintence
-- Saves created using this application will work on SaveWizard
+- Saves created using this application will work on SaveWizard as long as you copy it from your PS4

 ## Credits
 - https://github.com/Team-Alua/cecie.nim for creating the homebrew app that makes this possible, in addition to helping hzh